 Interfund activity is reported as either loans or transfers.
-Loans between funds are reported interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
+Loans between funds are reported as interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
 All other interfund transactions are treated as transfers.
-Transfers permanent reallocation represent a Transfers between funds are resources between funds. netted against one another as part of the reconciliation of the change in fund balances in the fund financial statements to the change in net assets in the Government-Wide Financial Statements.
+Transfers represent a permanent reallocation of resources between funds.
+Transfers between funds are netted against one another as part of the reconciliation of the change in fund balances in the fund financial statements to the change in net assets in the Government-Wide Financial Statements.